mikeathan/nodeherder/README.md

 TODO

 - frontend - device settings component - DONE
-- frontend - test metrics graph - need mocked data in test node server !
+- frontend - test metrics graph - need mocked data in test node server ! - done
   - create fil with mocked metrics
 - metrics results could have property from/to so we know the range for ui purposes
 - Non bridge devices . eg HTTP need more investigation/testing
 - error reporting - important
-- metrics repo - keep for x days ?
+- metrics repo - keep for x days - done

+frontend - tabs - load tab on click frontend - add app settings in main page frontend - numeric chart - fix chart

-frontend metrics
+METRICS frontend TODO

-need alot of test data for the test server dropdown with time ranges to select from - check homeassistant toggle for live data ? later
+dropdown with time ranges to select from - check homeassistant toggle for live data ? later

 once we send the request
 store response in metrics store ? needs thinking if we need that

-Metrics TODO
+METRICS backend TODO

 - consider sampling data if too large data set ?
-- pruning duration in config
-- or maybe store configures prune timeout and starts service

-  index entries = bolt.Bucket.CreateIndex
+- index entries = bolt.Bucket.CreateIndex
-  viewmetrics and store metrics require utc time - do we care to sanity pr not
+- viewmetrics and store metrics require utc time - do we care to sanity pr not